-- Play a game in town to see who can recognize signs of Danish architecture and culture while heading to the Hans Christian Andersen Museum and Book Loft.
-Make a stop at Jule Hus on the way to pick up a souvenir Christmas ornament.
+- Make a stop at Jule Hus on the way to pick up a souvenir Christmas ornament.

-- Enjoy a relaxing sunshine lunch at the Copenhagen Sausage Garden, and then stroll over to Hans Christian Andersen Park.
-Consider traveling via surrey rental depending on energy levels.
+- Enjoy a relaxing sunshine lunch at the Copenhagen Sausage Garden, and then stroll over to Hans Christian Andersen Park for some playtime.

-- Visit Ostrichland USA on the way back to our glampsite.
+- Visit Ostrichland USA on the way back to the glampsite.
 Feed and watch the ostriches and emus in action!

 - Finish up the day with a home-cooked BBQ and fun in the pool.

-After a day in town, I like to add a bit of adventure into our outings.
-Since Solvang is surrounded by California horse-country, I’d make the area’s cowboy culture a feature of our last day.
+After a day in town, I like to add a bit of adventure to our outings.
+Since Solvang is surrounded by California horse country, I’d make the area’s cowboy culture a feature of our last day.

 - Head out to The Little Big Riding School and start the day with a family trail ride.